ilyakabakov/tg_schedule_bot/README.md

     - Read "bio", "prices" and FAQ part from .json
     - Show biography info to client
     - Delete messages with obscene words in chat, where bot is admin and in private messages.

 Now all requests work.
     - Added new section with events information

+!The main logic of the bot in the handlers folder

 How to install:
 - You needed Installed packages: